Skip to content

 Cut us off: the BYOK kill-switch drill

 A security vendor asking for your trust should hand you the scissors.
-Your KMS key encrypts everything we hold, and in every pilot you revoke it and watch our access die in your own CloudTrail.
+By default we hold an envelope key we delete on request (a crypto-shred); in every BYOK engagement you revoke your own key and watch our access die in your own CloudTrail.

 byoktrustaudit